toseefkhan403/Novela/README.md

 *Amazing UI with rich animations*

-*Integrated with Google Ads and Play store subscription*
+*Integrated with Google Ads and In-App Purchases*

 *Payment integration using Paytm API*